drduh/YubiKey-Guide/README.md

 ```

 > [!NOTE]
-> This temporary directory is cleared on reboot only if it is memory-backed.
-Verify the environment uses [tmpfs](https://en.wikipedia.org/wiki/Tmpfs), or securely remove the directory after completing setup.
+> This directory is cleared by reboot only when it is stored on a memory-backed filesystem such as [tmpfs](https://en.wikipedia.org/wiki/Tmpfs).
+>
+> If it is stored on persistent disk, remove it after completing the guide with `rm -rf "$GNUPGHOME"` and then reboot.

 ## Configuration